-A. A student who is experiencing student violence, bullying, harassment, or intimidation or believes another student is experiencing student violence, bullying, harassment, or intimidation is to report the situation to the principal or another school employee.
-A school employee who becomes aware of or suspects a student is being bullied, harassed, or intimidated shall immediately notify the school administrator.
-School personnel shall maintain confidentiality of the reported information.
+A. A student who is experiencing student violence, bullying, cyberbullying, harassment, or intimidation or believes another student is experiencing student violence, bullying, cyberbullying, harassment, or intimidation shall be encouraged to report the situation to the principal or another school employee.
+A school employee who becomes aware of or suspects a student is being subjected to violence or is being bullied, cyberbullied, harassed, or intimidated shall immediately notify the school administrator.
+School personnel shall maintain confidentiality of the reported information to the extent practicable.

 - B. The initial notification of an alleged incident may be provided verbally.
 A detailed written description of the incident and any other relevant information must be provided on form(s) made available by the school and submitted to the principal within one (1) school day of the verbal report.
-Should the principal be the employee who observes an incident, is informed of, or suspects a student is experiencing bullying, harassment, or intimidation, the principal shall document the incident or concern in writing.
-Failure by an employee to immediately report a suspected case of bullying, harassment, or intimidation may result in disciplinary action up to suspension without pay or dismissal pursuant to School policy. - C. Reprisal by any student or staff member directed toward a student or employee related to the reporting of a case of bullying, harassment, or intimidation or a suspected case of bullying, harassment, or intimidation shall not be tolerated, and the individual(s) will be subject to the disciplines set out in applicable School policy. - D. At the time a student reports alleged bullying, harassment, or intimidation, the principal shall provide to the student who has allegedly been bullied, harassed, or intimidated a written copy of student rights, protections and support services available to the student and shall immediately notify the student's parent(s) or guardian(s) of the suspected incident of harassment, intimidation, or bullying. - E. The principal or administrative designee shall investigate all reports of bullying, harassment, or intimidation.
-If the principal determines that bullying, harassment, or intimidation has occurred, discipline will be administered pursuant to School policy and the GRIC Community Code.
-Regardless of the outcome of the investigation, the principal or administrative designee will meet with the involved students to review the findings of the investigation.
-Subject to the restrictions of the Family Educational Rights and Privacy Act (FERPA), the parent(s) or guardians(s) of the involved students shall also be informed of the findings of the investigation. - F. The Superintendent/Principal shall establish procedures designed to protect the health and safety of students who are physically harmed as the result of bullying, harassment, or intimidation.
-These will include, when appropriate, procedures for contacting emergency medical services, law enforcement agencies, or both. - G. Documentation related to reported bullying, harassment, or intimidation and subsequent investigation shall be maintained by the School for not less than six (6) years.
-In the event the School reports incidents to persons other than school officials or law enforcement, all individually identifiable student information shall be redacted in compliance with FERPA.
+Should the principal be the employee who observes an incident, is informed of, or suspects a student is experiencing student violence, bullying, cyberbullying, harassment, or intimidation, the principal shall document the incident or concern in writing.
+Failure by an employee to immediately report a suspected case of student violence, bullying, cyberbullying, harassment, or intimidation may result in disciplinary action up to suspension without pay or dismissal pursuant to school policy. - C. Reprisal by any student or staff member directed toward a student or employee related to the reporting of a case of student violence, bullying, cyberbullying, harassment, or intimidation or a suspected case of student violence, bullying, cyberbullying, harassment, or intimidation shall not be tolerated, and the individual(s) will be subject to the disciplines set out in applicable school policy. - D. At the time a student makes a credible allegation of violence, bullying, cyberbullying, harassment, or intimidation, the principal shall provide to the parent(s) or guardian(s) of the student who has allegedly been subjected to the violence, bullying, cyberbullying harassment, or intimidation notice of the alleged incident and a written copy of student rights, protections and support services available to the student. - E. The principal or administrative designee shall investigate and provide notice to the parent(s) or guardian(s) a report of student violence, bullying, cyberbullying, harassment, or intimidation in accordance with school policy.
+If the principal determines that student violence, bullying, cyberbullying, harassment, or intimidation has occurred, discipline will be administered pursuant to school policy and a school official will meet with the involved students to review the findings of the investigation.
+Subject to the restrictions of the FERPA, the parent(s) or guardians(s) of the involved students shall also be informed of the findings of the investigation.
+The identity of a good faith reporter in any case of suspected child maltreatment shall be absolutely withheld from disclosure by any employee or agent of the Community. - F. Schools shall establish procedures designed to protect the health and safety of students who are physically harmed as the result of student violence, bullying, cyberbullying, harassment, or intimidation.
+These will include, when appropriate, procedures for contacting emergency medical services, law enforcement agencies, or both. - G. Documentation related to reported student violence, bullying, cyberbullying, harassment, or intimidation and subsequent investigation shall be maintained by the school for not less than six (6) years.
+In the event the school reports incidents to persons other than school officials or law enforcement, all individually identifiable student information shall be redacted in compliance with the FERPA.

 11.1506.
-Training on Bullying/Harassment/Intimidation/Violence.
+Training on Student Violence/Bullying/Harassment/Intimidation.